kestra-io/helm-charts/charts/kestra/README.md

 ```

 No need of taking care of `configurationPath:`; It's automatically managed by the chart.
-If you need to add extra environment variables from existing ConfigMaps or Secrets, you can still use `extraEnv` and `extraEnvFrom` under the `common` entry."
+If you need to add extra environment variables from existing ConfigMaps or Secrets, you can still use `extraEnv` and `extraEnvFrom` under the `common` entry.

+### We upgrade also the way the dind is managed.
+It's now under the `dind` entry in the values.yaml.

+We add `dind.mode`, to choose between `rootless` and `insecure` ; `rootless` is the default and recommended mode."

 ## Values